fhhagenberg-sqe-esd-ws21/elevator-control-center-team-c/README.md

 ## Architectural overview

-Below is an overview of the code structure (without test classes).
+Below is an overview of the code structure (without test classes and automatic mode).

 ![architecture](https://user-images.githubusercontent.com/91589996/149903895-05e6a641-73c8-4be8-be11-4d33f4bf1d0b.png)